-- Determine distances, d1, for some nearby set of objects using technique 1, but then - Find new brighter objects at distances similar to d1. - Use these objects, and sometimes a new technique 2, to get distances farther away at distances d2 >> d1 - etc. - Each new distance determination inherits the errors of the earlier one.
-That's why it's called a "ladder"
+- Determine distances, d1, for some nearby set of objects using technique 1, but then - Find new brighter objects at distances similar to d1. - Use these objects, and sometimes a new technique 2, to get distances farther away at distances d2 >> d1

+• etc.

+• Each new distance determination relies on results from the previous one and thus inherits its errors.
+That's why it's called a "ladder".